 Since opening in 2002, College Track Oakland has been committed to ensuring students can connect their talent, intellectual curiosity, and work ethic to the opportunities that come from completing a four-year college education.
-Today, we celebrate more than 400 students on the path to upward social mobility.
+Today, we celebrate 475 students and more than 190 alumni on the path to upward social mobility.

 A View Inside…

 Steps from Jack London Square and the Oakland waterfront stands our three-story center, the second to open after College Track’s founding.
-Over the years, our students have added their own mark to the center to make it their own, most recently by painting a 20 foot mural with the words “United Together” across the bottom.
-This artwork not only represents the pride our students feel for Oakland, but also the value of young people from different backgrounds, neighborhoods, and high schools coming together under one roof to put in the hard work it takes to reach their college and career goals.
+Over the years, our students have added their own mark to the center to make it their own, most recently by painting a 20 foot mural with the words “United Together” prominently featured.
+This artwork represents the pride our students feel for Oakland and the value of young people from different backgrounds, neighborhoods, and high schools coming together under one roof to put in the hard work it takes to reach their college and career goals.

 matriculate to a two- or four-year college